• Skip to primary navigation

 • Lightly grease a 9x13 pan with cooking spray.
 Preheat your oven to 375 degrees F.

-• Place your crumbled sausage in a 12-inch skillet and break it up with a wooden or plastic spoon.
+• Place the crumbled sausage in a 12-inch skillet and break it up with a wooden or plastic spoon.
 (If you are starting with sausage links instead of crumbled sausage, cut the links in half and use a small, sharp knife to remove the casings.
 It will be easier to break the meat up with your hands than trying to do it with a spoon.)
-Turn the heat on medium high to brown the sausage.
-Stir the sausage often until it is no longer pink.
-Using a slotted spoon, transfer the cooked sausage to your baking pan.

 • In the same skillet, and keeping the small amount of sausage fat that there, add a tablespoon of olive oil and heat it on medium high.
-Add your onions and peppers and give them a stir.
-Lightly sprinkle on salt, moving from the top to the bottom of the pan in rows.
-Sprinkle on black pepper and garlic powder, again covering all of the veggies.
-Sauté the peppers and onions, stirring often, for 5-6 minutes, or until they are tender.
-Transfer the veggies to a colander in the sink to drain.
-Use paper towels to carefully pat them and absorb excess liquid.
-(You don't want your casserole to be soggy.)
-Then transfer the drained peppers and onions to your baking pan and stir them into the sausage.
+Add the onions and peppers and give them a stir.
+Lightly sprinkle on the salt, moving from the top to the bottom of the pan in rows.
+Sprinkle on the black pepper and garlic powder, again covering all of the veggies.

 • Let the casserole rest for five minutes before cutting into it and serving.
 Store leftovers in the fridge, covered with foil (not plastic, because that will create too much moisture).
+Use within four days.

 Notes